 You will attend a meeting in Beijing at the offices of your designated tour company before the start of the tour (normally 24-48 before), which outlines the rules you must adhere too when travelling in North Korea.
 These include:

-- The types of camera and lens sizes permitted for use in the country
+- The types of camera and lens size permitted for use in the country.

 - The kinds of pictures you are NOT allowed to take.
 Pictures of any form of construction, scenes which denote poverty and images of the military are not permitted.
 When in doubt as to the nature of what can and can’t be photographed, ask first.